TeamSquixl/fireball/docs/fireball/scripting/javascript-primer.md

 ```

 While it might at first seem like this doesn’t accomplish anything, it lets you safely re-use `myObject` throughout your code, since unlike `this` its value won’t change depending on the context.

+In Fireball script, `this` usually refers to the instance of current class.

 ## Operators